 As data gets more complex, you’ll need a straightforward way to manage it.

 Having multiple array controllers and multiple interfaces to manage creates several silos that bring a high operation cost.
 Our IntelliFlash all-flash, hybrid, and NVMe arrays are all based on the SAME operating environment, with the SAME Feature Set, and SAME user experience.
 This capability helps reduce the storage silos in the data center and provides a unified solution across multiple workloads and storage mediums.

 How to Leverage NVMe-based Storage in Existing FC SAN and iSCSI Environments

 Businesses across the globe are grappling with how to not only capture and preserve their data, but more importantly, how to transfer the data into actionable insights.
 NVMe is going to be a driving force in enhancing demanding workloads, and mission critical applications.

-Join me in an upcoming webinar where I’ll discuss how to address the challenges of transitioning to NVMe-based storage and how to leverage NVMe-based solutions in existing FC and iSCSI storage environments.
-Save your seat below, or watch on demand!
+Join me in this webinar where I’ll discuss how to address the challenges of transitioning to NVMe-based storage and how to leverage NVMe-based solutions in existing FC and iSCSI storage environments.
+Watch on demand now!

 Rajeev Sharma, Sr. Product Manager, Data Center Systems has over 16 years of experience in enterprise storage, focused since 2014 on NVMe.